Skip to content

 The formula is straightforward: know the format, identify your weaknesses, practise with authentic materials, and be consistent.
 With a structured plan of 3—4 months, most candidates with a solid B2+ level can reach C1 with confidence.

-Create your free Lingaly account and start preparing for C1 Advanced
+Create your free lingaly account and start preparing for C1 Advanced

 Share: